telerik/xaml-docs/controls/radrichtextbox/getting-started/net-core-support.md

 >important The associated __.xaml__ files are changed respectively.

->important MEF is no supported by the .NetCore version of the RadRichTextBox control.
+>important MEF is not supported by the .NetCore version of the RadRichTextBox control.
 For more information, check the [MEF]({%slug radrichtextbox-mef%}) article.

 ## Paths to Resources